*Updated October 2022

 7. Interactive mapping to increase awareness and plan for sustainable actions

 A problem can only be addressed once identified and recognized.
 Interactive mapping technology helps with environmental sustainability in a way that raises awareness of the current environmental status of certain locations.
 This mapping technology will even help real estate firms give a complete picture for clients, so they’ll know what they’ll be expecting if they decide to live in a certain area, even incorporating the location on Google My Business listings.
+On top of that, you can use Google My Business software to keep an eye on it.

 8. Precision agriculture to promote environmental sustainability